hpatro/valkey-durability-spec/README.md

 1. Opt to blocking of read operation on modified key(s).
 2. If the durable operation fails, there is no dirty data to cleanup on the primary and the operation can be retried.

-Con(s)
+#### Con(s)

 1. Commands with random operation like `SPOP` and Lua scripts without predefined keys can’t be handled.
 2. Commands with blocking operation needs special handling.

 ### Write-behind logging (Recommended)

-Modifies the data on in-memory view of primary first and then does the durable operation across the system.
+Modifies the data on in-memory view of primary first and then performs the logging operation across a quorum of nodes.

 #### Pro(s)